wrohdewald/restaround/README.rst

 Everything a script writes to stdout must look like that.
 You must suppress other output to stdout.

+Pre scripts are executed before the main restic command.
+They are allowed to modify  the flags in the profile directory, the profile is rescanned after every pre script.

 Those scripts also allows setting up chains like backup, check, forget, prune.
 Just be careful not to go into endless loops.